influxdata/docs-v2/content/influxdb/cloud-iox/migrate-data/migrate-tsm-to-iox.md

 {{% note %}}
-The migration process requires two buckets in your source InfluxDB organization—one bucket to store the migrated data and another bucket to store migration metadata.
+The migration process requires two buckets in your source InfluxDB organization—one bucket to store the data you're migrating and a second bucket to store migration metadata.
-If the destination organization uses the [InfluxDB Cloud Free Plan](/influxdb/cloud/account-management/limits/#free-plan), any buckets in addition to these two will exceed the your plan's bucket limit.
+If you're using the [InfluxDB Cloud Free Plan](/influxdb/cloud/account-management/limits/#free-plan), and have more than one bucket to migrate, you will exceed your plans bucket limit.
+To migrate more than one bucket, you need to [upgrade to the Usage-based plan](/influxdb/cloud/account-management/billing/#upgrade-to-usage-based-plan) to complete the migration.
 {{% /note %}}

 1.  **In the InfluxDB Cloud (IOx) organization you're migrating data _to_**: